On the long-time limit of the mean curvature flow in closed manifolds: Long-time behavior of almost regular flows: the proof of Theorem

 \end{enumerate} \end{prop}

-\begin{proof} By Lemma \ref{lem:PreserveHomology}, item (1) holds because this homology group is closed under limits.
-Now for the other parts we first note that because the convergence to the $\Sigma_j$ is multisheeted away from a discrete set of points, each sheet in the convergence corresponds to a connected component of the boundary of the tubular neighborhood of the limit (or, in other words, a connected component of its normal bundle).
-If $\Sigma_j$ is $1$-sided there is only one connected component, but about a point locally there are two components giving item (2).
-For item (3) by genus of nonoriented $\Sigma_j$ we refer to the demigenus and, since this may be somewhat less familiar, first we consider the case all the $\Sigma_j$ are orientable.
-In this case because all of the limit surfaces $\Sigma_j$ are orientable each sheet over $\Sigma_j$ in the convergence is homeomorphic to $\Sigma_j$ away from a finite set of points following the discussion above; then the claim follows easily from Lemma \ref{lem:GenusNonincreasing}.
-In case some are nonorientable we note by the classification of surfaces they must be homeomorphic to a connected sum of projective planes, say $k_j$ of them.
+\begin{proof} By Lemma \ref{lem:PreserveHomology}, item (1) holds because this homology is preserved under limits.
+Now for the other parts, we first note that because the convergence to the $\Sigma_j$ is multisheeted away from a discrete set of points, each sheet in the convergence corresponds to a connected component of the boundary of the tubular neighborhood of the limit (or, in other words, a connected component of its unit normal bundle which, for a surface $\Sigma$, in this case will have either one or two connected components depending on the orientability of $\Sigma$).
+If $\Sigma_j$ is $1$-sided, there is only one connected component, but about a point locally there are two components, giving item (2).
+For item (3), by genus of nonoriented $\Sigma_j$ we refer to the demigenus and, since this may be somewhat less familiar, first we consider the case where all the $\Sigma_j$ are orientable.
+In this case, because all of the limit surfaces $\Sigma_j$ are orientable, each sheet over $\Sigma_j$ in the convergence is homeomorphic to $\Sigma_j$ away from a finite set of points, following the discussion above; then the claim follows easily from Lemma \ref{lem:GenusNonincreasing}.
+In case some are nonorientable, we note by the classification of surfaces that they must be homeomorphic to a connected sum of projective planes, say $k_j$ of them.
 The demigenus of such a connect sum is $k_j$ and the double cover of such a connect sum, corresponding to a single sheet in the convergence, happens to have genus $k_j - 1$.
-Because these numbers agree we obtain the formula in item (3). \end{proof}
+Because these numbers agree, we obtain the formula in item (3). \end{proof}